dreitier/backmon-docs/docs/20-reference/metrics.md

 > **TBD**: error codes

 ### `cloudmon_backup_file_count_aim`
-Reports the desired file count, as specified by the `retention-count` setting in the *backup_definition*.
+Reports the desired file count, as specified by the `retention-count` setting in the *backup_definitions.yaml*.

 ### `cloudmon_backup_file_count`
 Reports the actual file count.